zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

     ![](./images/run-env-script.png " ")

-2. Run the following command to download the **`download-all-hdfs-data.sh`** script to the **`training`** working directory.
+2. Run the following command to download the **`download-all-hdfs-data.sh`** script from a public bucket in Object Storage to the **`training`** working directory.
 You will run this script to download the dataset to your local working directory.
 The script will then upload this data to HDFS.

     ```
     $ <copy>wget https://objectstorage.us-phoenix-1.oraclecloud.com/n/oraclebigdatadb/b/workshop-data/o/bds-livelabs/download-all-hdfs-data.sh</copy>